noteflow-ai/A2UI/docs/a2ui_protocol.md

 For example, in a chat application, each AI-generated response could be rendered into a separate surface within the conversation history.
 A separate, persistent surface could be used for a side panel that displays related information.

-The `surfaceId` is used in `surfaceUpdate` messages to direct component changes to the correct area, and the `surfaceDeletion` message allows for explicitly removing a surface and its contents from the UI.
+The `surfaceId` is a top-level property on server-to-client messages that directs changes to the correct area.
+It is used with messages like `surfaceUpdate`, `dataModelUpdate`, and `surfaceDeletion` to target a specific surface.

 ### 1.4.
 Data Flow Model